EfficientAD: Accurate Visual Anomaly Detection at Millisecond-Level Latencies: Implementation Details for Other Evaluated Methods

 \subsection{GCAD}

 We implement GCAD as described by Bergmann \etal \cite{bergmann2021_mvtec_loco_ijcv}.
 We are able to reproduce the results reported by the authors, but adapt GCAD to a configuration that performs better in our experiments.
 GCAD consists of an ensemble of two anomaly detection models that use different feature extractors.
 The first member uses a feature extractor that operates on patches of size $17\times17$ while the feature extractor used by the second member operates on patches of size $33\times33$.
 We find that the second member performs better on average than the combined ensemble and therefore report the results for this member in the main paper.
-This reduces the latency reported for GCAD by a factor of two.
-Furthermore, we change the size of the autoencoder's bottleneck from 32 to 64, which slightly improves the average anomaly detection performance on MVTec AD, VisA, and MVTec LOCO.
-On the logical anomalies of MVTec LOCO, the single model scores a classification AU-ROC of \SI{83.9}{\percent}, while the AU-ROC of the ensemble model used by the authors is \SI{86.0}{\percent}.
-The overall anomaly classification performance on MVTec LOCO, however, stays the same.
+On the logical anomalies of MVTec LOCO, the single model scores an image-level detection AU-ROC of \SI{83.9}{\percent}, while the AU-ROC of the ensemble model used by the authors is \SI{86.0}{\percent}.
+The overall anomaly detection performance on MVTec LOCO, however, stays the same.